Common Causes of Pool Water Loss and How to Solve Them

 Kids

-This may seem like an unlikely reason (well impossible if you don’t have children using your pool of course) but if you have kids using the pool frequently it can have quite an effect on the water level.
+This may seem like an unlikely reason (well, impossible if you don’t have children using your pool, of course), but if you have kids using the pool frequently, it can affect the water level.

-Children tend to be forever getting in and out of a pool the running around dripping water as they go.
-Then they jump back, in splashing water as they go, particularly if they are fond of doing cannonballs.
+Children tend to be forever getting in and out of a pool, running around, dripping water as they go.
+Then they jump back, splashing water as they go, particularly if they are fond of playing cannonballs.

 The worst scenario – a leak

-If you have eliminated all of the other possible causes then you will have to look at the unpleasant possibility that your pool may actually have a leak.
-I would suggest that you do this pretty quickly as the longer you leave it the worse it is likely to get, and probably more expensive it will be to repair.
+If you have eliminated all of the other possible causes, then you will have to consider the unpleasant possibility that your pool may actually have a leak.
+I would suggest that you do this pretty quickly, as the longer you leave it, the worse it is likely to get and probably the more expensive it will be to repair.

 Finding a pool leak